National Christian HomeSchool Championship Overview

 Executive Committee – This committee oversees all of the initial eligibility decisions, structural and financial decisions of Nationals, such as locations, dates, fees structure, programs “good standing” status, special events (All-American Game), and the selection process for other committees.

 Regional Committee – The functions of this committee are to interact with local programs concerning eligibility and to suggest eligibility changes.
-The Regional Committee is also in place to rule on appeals to decisions made by other committees (Executive &/or EAB.)
-The Regional Committee consist of 12-30 members, no boys or girls program will have more than 1 position, as this committee is made up from programs around the nation.
+The Regional Committee is also in put in place to rule on appeals to decisions made by other committees (Executive &/or EAB.)
+The Regional Committee typically consist of 12-30 members, no boys or girls program will have more than 1 position, as this committee is made up from programs around the nation.
 The members of this committee also involve people that are involved with running the NCHC Post Season Events.

 Eligibility Advisory Board (EAB) – This board is being expanded this year.
 The members of the committee are made up of the coaches and athletic directors that attend the National Tournament.
 Currently the EAB has 400+ members.